Root Cause Analysis | 8 Steps + Free RCA Template

 - Thick mould coating.

-We have plotted a cause-and-effect diagram with the above potential causes and the diagram is given below;
+We plotted a cause-and-effect diagram using the above potential causes, and we show the diagram below;

 Now, we have to find out the significant cause with the help of a hypothesis test or validation of potential causes. after doing the validation of all the above potential causes by following the validation methodology, we found that “wet core” was the significant cause. so the next step is the identification of the root cause.